renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 GMs have a fair amount of leeway in how they depict Certa.

-They might be a cynical movement no better than the kings they're replacing—an *effectively* hereditary ruling class replacing a *directly* hereditary one.
+They might be a cynical movement no better than the kings they're replacing — an *effectively* hereditary ruling class replacing a *directly* hereditary one.
-Or they might be a major positive step for the Empire, despite their flaws—a sincere republican movement that heralds the breaking up of royal power.
+Or they might be a major positive step for the Empire, despite their flaws — a sincere republican movement that heralds the breaking up of royal power.

 Pick a Certa that fits the game you want to run!